writethedocs/www/docs/conf/portland/2023/writing-day.rst

 Hank
 ~~~~

-Hank is an experimental prototype to see whether we can fine-tine an LLM to function as a
+Hank is an experimental prototype to see whether we can fine-tune an LLM to function as a
 style guide editor.
 The `initial results <https://technicalwriting.tools/posts/style-guide-fine-tuning/>`__ suggest that it could work.
 Let's keep going!

 We are looking for contributors to help create training data.
 This requires no programming